Sandeep-Abeykoon/Mini-University-Student-Progression-System/README.md

-# Mini-University-Student-Progression-System
+# University-Student-Progression-Program
-A python program to analyze student marks and give the student progression data.
+A Java program which shows analyze and shows the student progression in multiple data visualization ways.